sara-nl/swiftdocs/source/Pages/Clients/rclone.rst

 rclone
 ******

 In this page you will find documentation about rclone.
 Rclone is the rsync for cloud storage.
+It features:

+* MD5/SHA1 hashes checked at all times for file integrity
+* Timestamps preserved on files
+* Partial syncs supported on a whole file basis
+* Copy mode to just copy new/changed files
+* Sync (one way) mode to make a directory identical
+* Check mode to check for file hash equality
+* Can sync to and from network, eg two different cloud accounts
+* Optional encryption (Crypt)
+* Optional FUSE mount (rclone mount)

 Information on how to install rclone and other things may be found at: https://rclone.org.
 More swift related information is available at: https://rclone.org/swift.

 Apart from being an rsync-type tool for cloud storage, it has the following features: